 - Marketing strategies

 This is the most dangerous form of data leak to a business.
-The theft of intellectual property destroys the potential of a business, running it to the ground.
+Intellectual property theft destroys a business's growth potential, running it to the ground.

-Trade secret data leakage could include the following:
+Trade secret leakage could include the following types of data:

 - Upcoming product plans

 There has been enough data breach intelligence analyzed to paint a picture of common cybercriminal behavior.
 Thanks to this data, we can now deploy security controls along each stage of the cyberattack lifecycle.

 Data breach post-mortem analysis has also unveiled common cybercriminal behavior beyond a successful breach.
 After exploiting leaked data, the next stop for cybercriminals is usually dark web forums, where they either put it up for sale or publish it freely.